Skinner keeps Canes rolling at home with win over Sabres

 Rask gave the Hurricanes some breathing room at 4:15 of the third, following Noah Hanifin's shot that caromed off the end boards to beat Nilsson in traffic.
 Skinner had the secondary assist.

-McGinn sealed it at 7:58, scoring from the low slot on Jordan Staal's pass from behind the net.
+McGinn sealed it at 7:58, scoring from the low slot on Staal's pass from behind the net.

-The game was played on Carolina coach Bill Peters' 52nd birthday. ...
-Buffalo D Zach Bogosian played in his 500th game. ...
+NOTES: Buffalo D Zach Bogosian played in his 500th game. ...
 Ward is fifth among active goalies in games played. ...
 Buffalo D Josh Gorges (hip) missed his second straight game while G Robin Lehner (illness) was out for his third. ...
 RW Ty Rattie, D Klas Dahlbeck and D Ryan Murphy were healthy scratches for Carolina. ...
 Staal extended his points streak to three games with his assist on Skinner's first goal.

 UP NEXT